 Opening A New Studio

 Are you ready to open a new studio?
-Learn the good, the bad and the ugly of this process and learn to make the process smoother.
+When making the decision to leap into full time photography or opening a studio, there are a lot of considerations, decisions and choke... learning experiences.
+Clark and Becki will discuss the good, the bad and the ugly of this process and show you how to make the process smoother for your business.

 Must Know Tips to Make Your Composites Believable

 Find out the must know secrets to a successful composite, when to composite and when not to, and what elements you can add to make your images tell a story.

 The “FINE” Art of Moving To A New Market